Dumitru1991/Dumitru1991/README.md

 ### Hello there 👋
 I'm Dumitru from Romania and I would like to introduce myself as being a hardworking person and always interested in making a good work.
-I'm learning to become a software engineering and to be able to make great work with my knowledge.
+I'm learning to become a software engineer and to be able to make great work with my knowledge.

 ## Skills 💻:
 - Frontend web development: HTML5, CSS3, JS;